 - The established building line applies only to new buildings in the R-200, R-90, or R-60 zones, and new detached house buildings in the R-40 zone and does not apply to an alteration or addition to an existing building. - 2.
 The 2 or more detached houses considered in determining the established building line must be: - a. within 300 feet of the side lot line of the proposed construction site measured along the street frontage; - b. along the same side of the street; - c. between intersecting streets or to the point where the street terminates; - d. in existence or approved by a building permit when the building permit application on the subject property is filed; - e. legally constructed; and - f. not on a through lot if the building on the through lot fronts on a street other than the street fronting the subject property. - 3.
 The established building line applies if at least 2 buildings described in Section 4.4.1.A.2 and more than 50% of the buildings described in Section 4.4.1.A.2 are set back more than the minimum required by the zone.
-The established building line is equal to the average front setback of all the buildings described in Section 4.4.1.A.2, excluding those buildings: - a. in the R-200 zone that are or were ever served by well or septic; - b. on the subject property; - c. in a different zone than that of the subject property; - d. on a through lot that fronts on a street different than that of the subject property; - e. located on any pipestem, wedge-shaped, or flag-shaped lot; or
+The established building line is equal to the average front setback of all the buildings described in Section 4.4.1.A.2, excluding those buildings: - a. in the R-200 zone that are or were ever served by well or septic; - b. on the subject property; - c. in a different zone than the subject property; - d. on a through lot that fronts on a street different than the subject property; - e. located on any pipestem, wedge-shaped, or flag-shaped lot; or f. approved by permit for demolition, except if a building permit was also approved with the same setback.

-- f. approved by permit for demolition, except if a building permit was also approved with the same setback. - 4.
-If the established building line applies, the applicant may choose to use as the front setback: - a. the established building line; - b. the average front setback of the 2 abutting lots; or - c. the front setback of the existing detached house that was established before demolition, excluding any approved variance, if the existing building meets the minimum front setback of the zone. - 5.
-All calculations must be based on a survey that is signed and sealed by a Maryland licensed engineer or surveyor. - 6.
-If the established building line does not apply, the building must satisfy the minimum front setback of the zone. - 7.
-A corner lot has 2 front setbacks and must satisfy established building line standards on both streets.
+Instead of using the established building line, the applicant may choose to calculate as a front setback the average front setback of the two abutting lots, or the front setback of the existing detached house that was established before demolition, excluding any approved variance, if the existing building meets the minimum front setback of the zone.
+All calculations must be based on a survey that is signed and sealed by a Maryland licensed engineer or surveyor.

+- 4. If the established building line does not apply, the building must satisfy the minimum front setback of the zone. - Corner lots have two front setbacks and must satisfy established building line standards on both streets.
 At the option of the applicant, a corner lot may use front setbacks of the abutting buildings on both sides of the corner lot.